SystemSpace/Compendium/compendium.rst

 Tsuki fun fact episode watermelon: Tsuki (when written out in Synapsian) looks like a key, which is one of the reasons why the project has been given this name.

 I'm afraid to check logs to see if there's any "Registrant incapacitated".
 I'd rather be unknowing forever than have a big message box saying "Ex-registrant incapacitated".

+All souls are from elsewhere in Life, and Life doesn't create Users.
+While in LFE, you could very well just be born there, as it generates new Users.

 ----------------------------------------------------------------------------